 I love that story, and I think it paints the perfect picture of what it is that we here at Kelly & West and that I, as a lawyer, try to do every day.”

-Elizabeth is thankful for her husband and high school sweetheart of nearly 20 years, Jonathan Murphy, also of Dunn.
+Elizabeth is thankful for her husband and high school sweetheart of over 20 years, Jonathan Murphy, also of Dunn.
 They attend Divine Street United Methodist Church in Dunn, and together they have two children, Will and Addison.